 *This post contains affiliate links, meaning a small commission goes to support Cook at Home if purchases are made through those links.
 I only share products I use & love!

-I sure love a good salad, but finding Whole30 Approved salad dressing at the store can be just a little tricky!
-My goal is to help save you from scouring your local grocery stores aisles, because I want to make it easy for you!
+Finding Whole30 Approved salad dressing at the store can be just a little tricky.
+What oils are compliant?
+Is that extract okay?
+Well, my goal is to help save you from scouring your local grocery stores aisles, and googling a million ingredients.
+I want to make it easy for you!

 So I compiled a list of every single Paleo and Whole30 salad dressing I could find!
 You’ll still need to double check your ingredients labels because companies can make changes, but I hope this makes your life and your Whole30 meal planning just a little simpler.